 Students are strongly encouraged to submit proposals to the National Science Foundation Graduate Fellowship Program, the Ford Foundation, and other appropriate agencies.
 Successful applicants may receive as much as $30,000/year plus remission of tuition/fees and health insurance coverage.
 Information is available through the Office of Research Administration, Dean of Research and Graduate Studies, the Department Chair, or your Advisor.
+The form to apply for the departmental travel awards can be found here.

 Research and Travel Awards